 How to Soothe Anxiety

-Anxiety seems to be woven into the fabric of modern society.
-It’s one of the most common forms of mental and emotional distress and the number one mental health concern people face around the globe.
-Here in the United States alone, 40 million adults suffer from anxiety each year; that’s nearly 1 out of every 5 people over the age of 18.
+Anxiety is woven into the fabric of modern life.
+It’s one of the most common forms of emotional distress—and the leading mental health concern worldwide.
+In the United States alone, more than 40 million adults experience anxiety each year.

 Here’s the good news: relief is possible.
-I suffered from anxiety for years as a teenager into my twenties.
-Through the tools of meditation, we can understand anxiety, work to transform its causes, and learn tools to mitigate its effects personally, physiologically, and socially.
+I suffered from anxiety for years—from my teens into my thirties.
+Through the tools of meditation, I learned to understand anxiety, transform its causes, and soothe its effects—personally, physiologically, and socially.

-- Shift the underlying patterns that feed anxiety
+- Shift the inner patterns that feed anxiety

 Anxiety: